White House sees China as trump card in trade debate

 China is not a party to the TPP talks but could join later.

-“I think that is a very powerful, compelling and to-the-heart argument,” Virginia Representative Gerry Connolly, a leader of the pro-trade New Democrats, said after Obama’s speech.

-Lawmakers are expected to soon introduce legislation to streamline the passage of trade deals through Congress, which Republicans, who have a majority in Congress, see as a pre-condition for supporting the nearly completed TPP.
+Lawmakers are expected to introduce legislation soon to streamline the passage of trade deals in Congress, which majority Republicans see as contingent to their support for the TPP.

-Acting Deputy U.S. Trade Representative Wendy Cutler said movement in Congress was giving momentum to narrow the list of outstanding TPP issues.
+Acting Deputy U.S. Trade Representative Wendy Cutler said Thursday that movement in Congress gave momentum to narrowing the list of outstanding TPP issues.

-“There are fewer issues but they are really, really tough, that’s what we are increasingly focused on,” she told a Center for Strategic and International Studies event on Thursday.
+“There are fewer issues but they are really, really tough, that’s what we are increasingly focused on,” she said.

-Reporting by Jason Lange; Additional reporting by Krista Hughes; Editing by Andrea Ricci and David Gregorio
+Reporting by Jason Lange; Additional reporting by Krista Hughes; Editing by Andrea Ricci, David Gregorio and Peter Cooney